 The “Lennox” of the races title refers to the Duke of Lennox, which is one of the titles held by the owner of Goodwood racecourse.
 Known as the Betfair Cup between 2004 and 2010, fellow betting firm bet365 have also lent their support to the race over the course of its lifetime.
 The backing of Qatar for the Goodwood Festival as a whole has resulted in a significant increase in prize money, with this race offering a total purse of £300,000 in 2019 though as with many flat races, this was reduced to £100,000 in 2020 rising to £180,000 in 2021.

 Open to all runners aged three and older, the race is a relatively new addition to the Glorious Goodwood roster, having first been held in the year 2000.
 In common with most Group 2 events, there are penalties in place for previous wins at Group 1 (five pounds) or Group 2 (three pounds) level.
 Three year olds receive seven pounds from their elders, whilst the fillies and mares receive an additional three pounds from the colts and geldings.

 An Even Playing Field

 There are times of the season when the three year old performers are thought to be at an advantage due to the weight allowance they receive in these open group class events.
 That doesn’t really seem to the case here though.
-The three year olds do boast the most wins as of 2019, but there really isn’t much in it, with both the four and five year olds only one win behind.
+The four year olds boast the most wins as of 2021, but there really isn’t much in it, with both the three and five year olds only one and two wins behind respectively.

 It would however appear that it is difficult for those older than five to make their presence felt.
 Special mention must therefore go to 2017 champ Breton Rock, who at seven years of age was the oldest winner in the history of the event.